Skip to content

 Transportation

 Transportation planning at OCPC operates on multiple levels—from individual streets to entire municipalities and the region.
 With population growth projected at 4.5%, significant changes will shape how we move and connect in our daily lives over the coming decades.
 Our team collaborates with stakeholders and constituents to enhance quality of life through improved transportation systems.
 This growth presents both challenges and opportunities.
-Through our planning process, we develop strategies to meet the needs of a growing population while ensuring safety, efficiency, and sustainability.
+Through our planning process, we develop strategies to meet the needs of a growing population while ensuring safety, efficiency.

 FEATURED PROJECT